 Every time I visit Joondalup Resort, I feel immediately at ease.
 It’s so laid back and friendly.
-Bistro 38 is a favourite of ours.
+Bistro 38 is a favourite of ours – and not just because Chef works there!
 It’s nice and close to home.
 The resort is also a bit special to us, as we got married there, many moons ago!
 The bistro is amongst the stunning, manicured gardens, overlooking the pool – a fab outdoor dining place on a sunny day.
 My birthday High Tea was held there too, it was the perfect setting.
 Anyhoo, getting a bit off subject there… On this occasion we dined indoors, since the weather was a bit cooler.
 We were with my parents and little chef.
 He was well catered for.
 He was given a complimentary drawing pack on our arrival and his meal of fish and chips came out as we got our entrée.
 The four of us shared 2 platters.
 Share plates are a favourite of ours, as we like to try as many things as possible!!

 House smoked salmon, horseradish cream, rice stuffed calamari, tomato tarragon grilled prawns, salt cod croquette, aioli ($16pp).